-- a) a control on the collection of pearl oysters from the wild stocks; - b) the orderly development of pearl farms; - c) the vertical integration of the industry; - d) an approach to the growth in production of pearl oysters determined by industry, and based on sensitivity to markets; - e) market stability; and f) the retention of the pearling industry in Australian hands.
+- a) a control on the collection of pearl oysters from the wild stocks; - b) the orderly development of pearl farms;

+- c) the vertical integration of the industry; - d) an approach to the growth in production of pearl oysters determined by industry, and based on sensitivity to markets; - e) market stability; and - f) the retention of the pearling industry in Australian hands.

-The Director General of the Department grants leases, licences and permits under Section 24 of the Pearling Act, subject to conditions being satisfied and having regard to MPG 17.
+The Deputy Director General of Department of Primary Industries and Regional Development grants leases, licences and permits under Section 24 of the Pearling Act, subject to conditions being satisfied and having regard to MPG 17.